 Paired with a cloud contact center, these automated customer service tools give agents a full contextual view of customer data and conversation history, making it far easier to identify the most appropriate upsell offers.

-Automate customer engagement
+8. Automate your omnichannel customer engagement

 Automation is also critical for providing personalized upsell opportunities at scale.

 Unlike multichannel marketing automation – where you use different technology providers to communicate across different channels, with no integration between those channels – omnichannel marketing automation allows you communicate over integrated channels, with a joint strategy that centers around the individual customer.

 Omnichannel marketing automation enables you to centralize customer data, segment and target messages, and provide a consistent customer experience, even as your customer moves across different digital channels.

 This is absolutely key to an upsell marketing strategy that’s relevant, personalized, and timely.

 Tip: learn how to deliver personalized, proactive, event-triggered communication with our guide to omnichannel marketing automation.

 Let’s take a quick look at some examples of upsell marketing at different stages in the customer journey.